John Tayer Bio

 Maye Cordero Bio

-Maye is an Events and Marketing Senior Manager with over fifteen years of combined experience in the entertainment industry and the nonprofit world.
+Maye is a Marketing and Communication Specialist with over fifteen years of combined experience in the entertainment industry and the nonprofit world.
 She is also a graphic designer and professional photographer from San Juan, Puerto Rico.
 Maye holds a Media Design Master of Fine Arts from Full Sail University in Florida, and currently is part of the Advisory Board for the Personal Investment Enterprise (PIE) program, a collaboration between Mile High United Way and the City of Boulder.

 Most recently, Maye has shifted gears from professional photography to work closely with small businesses to help them achieve their marketing and communication goals.
 She is experienced in developing strategic marketing and communication plan tactics, building brand awareness, increasing online exposure, managing and developing social media campaigns and creating beautiful and meaningful marketing assets for her clients.